Santhoshkumarsk10/screenWidth/README.md

 ## On Screen Resize Event

-All the code is readymade and ready to use.
-You don't need to worry about any coding, just include this file and resize will start working.
-It's important that you place it in the layout file for your application to look its best.
-I have it in my layout file `app.blade.php` and on the `login`/`register` pages.
+All the resize detection code is prebuilt and ready to use.
+Just include this file in your main layout (e.g. app.blade.php) or in your login/register views:

 ```php
 @include('screenWidth::screenWidth.reportWindowSize')
 ```
+This ensures the screen width is captured properly during resizing.

 ## Helpers

-Helpers function are already created by the vendor and you just need to call the function directly and use it in your code.
+The package provides the following helper functions:

 ```php
 // To get the width of the client screen.